 - 1.1 At Denbigh School we believe that all students are entitled to a broad, balanced and adapted curriculum.
 Students are valued equally regardless of ability and encouraged to achieve their full potential.
-The achievements, attitudes and well-being of all students are important to us, and practical steps are taken to account for students' varied life experiences and needs. - 1.2 The Headteacher and the Local School Board have delegated the responsibility for the day-today implementation of this Policy to the School's Special Needs Co-ordinator known as the SENDCo.
-There is a designated member of the Senior Leadership Team and members of the Denbigh School Local School Board (DSLSB) with responsibility for SEND.
-The contact details for the SEND Team and the names of the Senior Leadership Team member and DSLSB members are set out in Appendix 1.
+The achievements, attitudes and well-being of all students are important to us, and practical steps are taken to account for students' varied life experiences and needs. - 1.2 The Headteacher and the Denbigh School Local School Board (DSLSB) have delegated the responsibility for the day-to-day implementation of this Policy to the School's Special Needs Coordinator known as the SENDCo.
+There is a designated member of the Senior Leadership Team and a Governor on the DSLSB with responsibility for SEND.
+The contact details for the SEND Team and the names of the Senior Leadership Team member and DSLSB member are set out in Appendix 1.